wormhole-foundation/hello-wormhole/beyond-hello-wormhole.md

 # Beyond HelloWormhole - Protections, Refunds, Forwarding, and More

-In Part 1 ([HelloWormhole](./README.md)), we wrote a fully functioning cross-chain application that allows users to request, from one contract, for a GreetingReceived event to be emitted from one of the other contracts on a different chain.
+In Part 1 ([HelloWormhole](./README.md)), we wrote a fully functioning cross-chain application that allows users to request, from one contract, that a `GreetingReceived` event to be emitted from one of the other contracts on a different chain.

-In Part 2 ([How does Hello Wormhole Work?](./hello-wormhole-explained.md)), we discuss how the Wormhole Relayer contract works behind the scenes - it works by publishing a wormhole message with delivery instructions, which alerts a delivery provider to call the ‘deliver’ endpoint of the Wormhole Relayer contract on the target chain, which then calls the desired targetAddress with the correct inputs
+In Part 2 ([How does Hello Wormhole Work?](./hello-wormhole-explained.md)), we discussed how the Wormhole Relayer contract works behind the scenes.
+In summary, it works by publishing a wormhole message with delivery instructions, which alerts a delivery provider to call the `deliver` endpoint of the Wormhole Relayer contract on the target chain, finally calling the designated `targetAddress` with the correct inputs

 HelloWormhole is a great example application, but has much room for improvement.
-Let’s talk through some ways to improve both the security and features of the application!
+Let's talk through some ways to improve both the security and features of the application!

 Topics covered: